JiriChara/redux-blower/README.md

 reducer(5, { type: 'counter:DECREMENT', payload: 5 }); // => 0
 ```

 In the previous example the `counterReducer` will only react to action that belongs to `counter` group.
 If an action of different type is fired, then only one comparison will be done for `counterReducer`.
+The group is detected based on action string.

 ## Installation